1000 Series: School & Community Relations

 2. Minor means any person under the age of 18.

-1. Where the normal school activity is an educational program of the district for which student attendance is compulsory; material and substantial disruption is defined as any disruption which interferes with or impedes the implementation of the program.
+1. Where the normal school activity is an educational program of the district for which student attendance is compulsory, "material and substantial disruption" is defined as any disruption which interferes with or impedes the implementation of the program;

 6. Libelous is a false and unprivileged statement about a specific individual that tends to harm the individual’s reputation or to lower them in the esteem of the community.

-SECTION V DISCIPLINARY ACTION
+V. DISCIPLINARY ACTION

-SECTION VI NOTICE OF POLICY
+VI.
+NOTICE OF POLICY TO STUDENTS

 A copy of this policy will be published in student handbooks, posted conspicuously in school buildings, and noted on publications as appropriate.